-With the new License Server Administrator, you can apply the High-Availability feature and avoid the single point of failure on your Remote Access architecture.
+With the new License Server Administrator, you can apply the High-Availability feature and avoid the single point of failure on your Remote Access/Cloud Computing architecture.

 In order to use the High-Availability feature, you’ll need to install the License Server Administrator on two different servers.
 It isn’t required both License Servers to be on the same network.
 If they aren’t you’ll need to ensure the License Server Administrator port is open (by default it’s 7443).

 One of the servers will act as the Primary license server and the other as Backup.
 You configure each role in the ‘Communications’ tab of the License Server Administrator manager.

 The configuration for this is pretty simple.
 You just need to select the ‘Server role’ to ‘Primary’:

 In the ‘Communication’ tab, change ‘Server role’ to ‘Backup’.
 Next step would be entering the ‘Primary server URL’ and linking this to Backup Server address.